openstack/nova-specs/specs/pike/approved/custom-resource-classes-in-flavors.rst

 We could instead add new field(s) to the Flavor object that are specifically meant for custom resource classes and overrides of standard resource classes.
-While this does have the benefit of avoiding an oft chance that some operator is already using extra specs like this, there's a couple of reasons not to do this.
+While this does have the benefit of avoiding an off chance that some operator is already using extra specs like this, there's a couple of reasons not to do this.
 First, it creates an extra cycle before we can require ironic operators to transition their flavors, because the new field wouldn't be available until